 So, how do cyber-security measures protect end users and systems?
 First, cyber-security relies on cryptographic protocols to encrypt emails, files, and other critical data.
 This not only protects information in transit, but also guards against loss or theft.

 In addition, end-user security software scans computers for pieces of malicious code, quarantines this code, and then removes it from the machine.
-Security programs can even detect and remove malicious code hidden in Master Boot Record (MBR) and are designed to encrypt or wipe data from computer’s hard drive.
+Security programs can even detect and remove malicious code hidden in primary boot record and are designed to encrypt or wipe data from computer’s hard drive.

 Electronic security protocols also focus on real-time malware detection.
 Many use heuristic and behavioral analysis to monitor the behavior of a program and its code to defend against viruses or Trojans that change their shape with each execution (polymorphic and metamorphic malware).
 Security programs can confine potentially malicious programs to a virtual bubble separate from a user's network to analyze their behavior and learn how to better detect new infections.